fhsup/URX-examples/README.md

 ## Install URX
 * Open a terminal in the same folder as the README.md type in ``` pip install python-urx ```
 * Open a terminal in the same folder as the README.md type in ``` pip install NetFT-master```
+* In order to use the library you must define the static IP addresses of the UR robot and of your personal computer (see TCP_Robot and TCP\_MON\_ORDI variables in urx-examples.py).
+In order to avoid network latency you should better connect your computer directly to the UR robot.
+You also have to define in the UR computer parameter menu the static IP address of your computer (same as TCP\_MON\_ORDI).

 ## Modifications
 To discover, add or modify some skills, go into